-How to make the best fudgy brownies from scratch.
-These brownies are much better than the box, just read the reviews!
-Jump to the Easy Brownies Recipe or watch our quick recipe video showing you how easy it is to make them.
+This is my absolute favorite brownie recipe.
+They are rich, fudgy in the middle, and made completely from scratch.
+These brownies are so much better than the box, and I bet you have what you need to make them already sitting in your kitchen.
+Jump to the Easy Fudgy Brownies Recipe or watch our quick recipe video showing you how easy it is to make them.

 The recipe is slightly adapted from Alice Medrich’s Cocoa Brownies found in many of her cookbooks.
 Medrich is a genius when it comes to chocolate.
-Search on Google and you’ll see that many recipes call for chocolate that’s melted into butter, then mixed with sugar, eggs, and flour.
-(Not that they aren’t delicious, too).
+Search on Google and you’ll see that some brownie recipes call for chocolate that’s melted into butter, then mixed with sugar, eggs, and flour.
 This recipe is different — and smart.

 Instead of using chocolate, Medrich calls for cocoa powder.
 In removing the chocolate (as well as the fat and sugar that goes along with it), she was able to fine-tune the brownies so that the middles were softer and moist and the tops were shiny and candy-like.
 The recipe is pure gold.